About EMS Week

 Thursday is Save-A-Life Day

-To promote Stop the Bleed, public CPR programs and other programs It doesn’t matter how quickly EMS practitioners get to a scene—bystanders will almost always be there first.
+To promote Stop the Bleed, public CPR programs and other programs It doesn’t matter how quickly EMS professionals get to a scene—bystanders will almost always be there first.
 Save-A-Life Day empowers the general public to learn and apply steps that can be taken to help save a life.
 This is an ideal day to schedule community CPR and Stop the Bleed educational courses.
 Take advantage of the many programs and toolkits available that make it easier to coordinate these programs.

-Thursday is also STOP THE BLEED® Day
+Thursday is also STOP THE BLEED® Day!

-Please check out the STOP THE BLEED® website and all of the programs for STOP THE BLEED® Day including:
+Please check out the STOP THE BLEED® Project website and all of the programs for STOP THE BLEED® Day including:

-• STOP THE BLEED® Day
+• STOP THE BLEED® Day (Save the date!
+May 23, 2024!)

-• STOP THE BLEED® Day Grants - expanded program opens up in April.
-Grants from $1,000 to $100,000!
+• STOP THE BLEED® Day Grants - Grants from $1,000 to $100,000!
+Applications now open!

-• The fast growing STOP THE BLEED® Day Ambassador program (now in 75+ countries)
+• The fast growing STOP THE BLEED® Day Ambassador program (now in 75+ countries).

 Friday is EMS Recognition Day